Images of Pityriasis Rosea (9)

-If you develop a patch of pink, scaly skin that does not respond to over-the-counter anti-fungal creams or hydrocortisone cream, or if you develop a widespread rash, see a dermatologist or another physician for an evaluation.
+If your child develops a patch of pink, scaly skin that does not respond to over-the-counter antifungal creams or hydrocortisone cream, or if your child develops a widespread rash, see his or her doctor or a dermatologist for an evaluation.

-Be prepared to discuss the following with your doctor:
+Be prepared to discuss the following with the doctor:

-- Your medication history (make sure you know the names of any pills you have taken within the last month)
+- Your child’s medication history.
+(Make sure you know the names of any pills your child has taken within the last month.)

 Bolognia, Jean L., ed.
 Dermatology, pp.158-160.
 New York: Mosby, 2003.

 Freedberg, Irwin M., ed.
 Fitzpatrick’s Dermatology in General Medicine.
 6th ed. pp.445-449.
 New York: McGraw-Hill, 2003.